Access Statement - Ffestiniog

 ramp and a level crossing.

-Our booking office / shop is situated on the
+Our booking office / shop is situatd on the platform

 The toilets are situated in the main station

 building beyond the booking office.
 There is level